The Absolute Best Things to Do in Gaucin, Andalusia

 Eat tapas at La Esquinita

-While you walk around Gaucín, don’t forget to stop at Iglesia de San Sebastián, a beautiful church dating back to the 16th century.
-The church has undergone some restoration work, so it gives off a later Renaissance feel to it, which makes for some great photos!
+While you walk around Gaucin, don’t forget to stop at Iglesia de San Sebastian.
+It’s a beautiful church dating back to the 16th century.
+The church has undergone some restoration work, so it gives off a later Renaissance feel though.
 It’s based along a road, so it’s a bit difficult to see the full extent of it.
-I would recommend viewing it from above at Mirador del Castillo del Águila for the best photo opportunity.
+I would recommend viewing it from above at Mirador del Castillo del Aguila for the best photo opportunity.

-While a cemetery may not be what you’d expect to put on your list of things to do in Gaucín, the Cementerio Municipal de Gaucín is very unique and a big attraction for visitors to the village.
+While a cemetery may not be what you’d expect to put on your list of things to do in Gaucin, the Cementerio Municipal de Gaucin is very unique and a big attraction for visitors.
 It sits at the base of the hill where the castle is located, and was built with the tombs stacked four units high in white painted stone.
-There are fresh flowers placed on all of the tombs which really makes it feel peaceful.
+There are fresh flowers placed on all of the tombs regularly which really makes it feel special.

 Plaza de la Fuente

-The main square in Gaucín is Plaza de la Fuente.
-This open plaza is a popular stop for locals to catch up on the daily gossip, and is home to the family-run Casa Antonia where you can sit outside and observe village life for a while.
-There isn’t too much to do in Plaza de la Fuente apart from stopping for something to eat or to take a photo, but it’s definitely a must-visit in Gaucín.
+The main square in Gaucin is Plaza de la Fuente.
+This open plaza is a popular stop for locals to catch up on the daily gossip, and is home to the family-run Casa Antonia where you can sit outside and observe the goings on of village life.
+There isn’t too much to do in Plaza de la Fuente apart from stopping for something to eat or to take a photo, but it’s definitely a must-visit in Gaucin.

 Fuente de los Seis Caños